bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/linking.rst

 Now you have learned how to link panning between multiple plots with the
 |bokeh.plotting| interface.

-A more sophisicated example of a linked scatterplot matric can be found in the :ref:`ug_topics_stats_splom` section of the :ref:`ug_topics_stats` chapter.
+A more sophisticated example of a linked scatterplot matrix can be found in the :ref:`ug_topics_stats_splom` section of the :ref:`ug_topics_stats` chapter.